 Ag Innovations facilitated a 29 person SPM Work Group focused on agriculture, and a nine person Urban Subgroup representing a wide range of interests in the system, including production agriculture, farmworker and rural communities, Tribes, urban communities, historically marginalized communities, the pest control sector, chemical input companies, government, supply chain companies, academia, environmental sciences, public health, and technical assistance.
 Over the course of 18 months Ag Innovations supported these work groups in navigating the very diverse interests and concerns of the stakeholders they represent to advance recommendations that accelerate systemwide SPM.

 Through focus groups, learning journeys, a systems assessment, stakeholder feedback, and dialogue the group aligned on key recommendations described in the monumental report Accelerating Sustainable Pest Management: A Roadmap for California.
 This Roadmap articulates a vision for pest management over the next 25 years and beyond that promotes human health and well-being, environmental health and resilience, and economic viability for all.
 It is an invitation and a call to action for all Californians to join the effort in co-creating a healthy, thriving California with safer, more sustainable pest management for generations to come.

-Please visit the Department of Pesticide Website here to learn more about the SPM Work Group and the Roadmap:
+To learn more about the SPM Work Group and the Roadmap please visit:

 “Growers tell me all the time they still have many pest issues not currently solved by current systems and crop protection solutions.
 At the same time they have increasing pressure from consumers while faced with restrictions and removals of chemicals.
 Therefore a different paradigm for sustainable pest management is required.
 The Sustainable Pest Management Working Group worked hard to create a roadmap to help growers with more systems based, sustainable pest management solutions.”